 Every dog bite case we handle at Edward Bernstein and Associates is unique, but our team can usually pursue payment for a bite victim’s:

-• Past and future medical expenses in treating a dog bite injury and related health complications
+- Past and future medical expenses in treating a dog bite injury and related health complications

-• Lost earnings from the victim or a caregiver missing work while the bite heals
+- Lost earnings from the victim or a caregiver missing work while the bite heals

-• The value of vacation time or sick leave used while missing work
+- The value of vacation time or sick leave used while missing work

-• Any loss of future earnings or earning opportunities caused by the bite
+- Any loss of future earnings or earning opportunities caused by the bite

-• Bite-related scarring and disfigurement
+- Bite-related scarring and disfigurement

-• Physical pain and emotional suffering
+- Physical pain and emotional suffering

-• Diminished quality of life
+- Diminished quality of life

 The team at Ed Bernstein and Associates can also pursue an award of additional, punitive damages in cases involving an at-fault party’s extreme or malicious misconduct.
-And in the rare case of a dog bite causing a person’s death, our team can represent the victim’s surviving loved ones and legal estate in wrongful death proceedings demanding compensation for loss of the victim’s income, support, and companionship, among other damages.
+And in the rare case of a dog bite causing a person’s death, our team can represent the victim’s surviving loved ones and legal estate in wrongful death proceedings, demanding compensation for the loss of the victim’s income, support, and companionship, among other damages.

 Talk to our team today to learn about the potential types and amounts of compensation you could seek for your Las Vegas dog bite injuries.
-Your initial consultation with Edward Bernstein and Associates is always free-of-charge and comes with no obligation for you.
+Your initial consultation with Edward Bernstein and Associates is always free of charge and comes with no obligation for you.

 Common Dog Bite Injuries We Can Handle